AUTOMATIC1111/stable-diffusion-webui/Features.md

 - [sd_xl_refiner_1.0_0.9vae](https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-1.0/blob/main/sd_xl_refiner_1.0_0.9vae.safetensors)

-These models **specifically** are recommended for generating, merging and training.

->They have a built-in trained vae by [madebyollin](https://github.com/madebyollin) which fixes NaN infinity calculations running in fp16.
-(Here is the most up-to-date [VAE](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix/blob/main/sdxl_vae.safetensors) for reference)
+>~~They have a built-in trained vae by [madebyollin](https://github.com/madebyollin) which fixes NaN infinity calculations running in fp16.
+(Here is the most up-to-date [VAE](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix/blob/main/sdxl_vae.safetensors) for reference)~~ Bad/Outdated info.
+Using this model will not fix fp16 issues for all models.
+You should merge this [VAE](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix/blob/main/sdxl_vae.safetensors) with the models.

-## SD-XL BASE
+# SD-XL BASE

 This is a model designed for generating quality `1024×1024`-sized images.
 It is **not** meant to generate good pictures at `512×512`.